Sarah Olney: Early life and career

+Parliamentary career

 On 25 October 2016, Conservative MP Zac Goldsmith announced his resignation from the House of Commons over his objection to his party's support for a third runway at Heathrow Airport, triggering a by-election in his seat of Richmond Park.
-Goldsmith stood in the by-election as an independent candidate although he remained a Conservative party member with the support of Nigel Farage's UKIP, who along with the Conservative party, did not put forward a candidate.
+Goldsmith stood in the by-election as an independent candidate.
 On 30 October 2016, Olney was announced as the Liberal Democrats' candidate for the by-election.

-On 1 December 2016, after overturning a majority of over 23,000 votes, Olney was elected as the Member of Parliament (MP) for Richmond Park.
-She received 20,510 votes (49.6% of total votes), giving her a majority of 1,872 votes (4.5%).
-She was the only female Liberal Democrat MP in the 2015–2017 parliament.
+At the by-election, Olney was elected as the Member of Parliament (MP) for Richmond Park, with 49.6% of the vote and a majority of 1,872.

+After her election to Parliament, Olney reaffirmed her opposition to the building of a third runway at Heathrow Airport.

 Shortly after her election, Olney ended a radio interview in which she was pressed on her support for a second Brexit referendum.
-Supporting a second referendum became official Liberal Democrat policy shortly afterwards.
+Supporting a second referendum subsequently became official Liberal Democrat policy shortly.

+Olney voted against the triggering of Article 50, as she had indicated during the by-election campaign that she would do so.
+She believed that another referendum should have been held once the exact terms of Britain's exit from the EU had been announced.

-In the run-up to the 2017 general election, Olney was recorded urging Liberal Democrats to vote for Labour MPs in seats where Labour candidates stood a better chance of defeating Conservatives, rather than Liberal Democrat candidates.
+In the run-up to the snap 2017 general election, Olney was recorded urging Liberal Democrats to vote for Labour MPs in seats where Labour candidates stood a better chance of defeating Conservatives, rather than Liberal Democrat candidates.
 Olney referred to the Liberal Democrat candidate for Ealing Central and Acton as a "paper candidate" and voiced her support for the incumbent Labour Party MP Rupa Huq.

+At the snap 2017 general election, Olney lost her seat in Richmond Park, coming second with 45.1% of the vote behind Zac Goldsmith, who stood as the Conservative candidate.

+On 9 September 2017, it was announced that she would be taking up the post of chief of staff for Liberal Democrat leader Sir Vince Cable.

 It was reported by the Evening Standard in April 2018 that Olney had been interviewed under caution by the police for allegedly breaking official spending limits in the Richmond Park by-election.
 The Crown Prosecution Service ruled that there was no evidence, and closed the case.

-At the 2017 general election, Olney lost the seat she gained just months earlier to Goldsmith, who stood as the Conservative candidate, polling 45.07% of the vote to Goldsmith's 45.14%, giving Goldsmith a narrow majority of just 45 votes.

-On 9 September 2017, it was announced that she would be taking up the post of chief of staff for Liberal Democrat leader Sir Vince Cable.

 In 2019, she was officially confirmed as the Liberal Democrat candidate for Richmond Park at the next general election.
-She regained the seat with a 6% swing to her party and a majority of 7,766 votes, attaining a 53.1% share of the vote.
+At the 2019 general election, Olney was elected as MP for Richmond Park with 53.1% of the vote and a majority of 7,766.